-Each group member will have the opportunity to teach the other two as participants for 30-minutes followed by 10-minutes of reflection through kind eyes starting with the teacher sharing teaching strengths (what do I feel comfortable with?) and learning needs (where are my edges?) followed by peer reflection on the experience of being a participant.
+Each group member will have the opportunity to teach the other two as participants for up to 30-minutes followed by 10-minutes of reflection through kind eyes starting with the teacher sharing teaching strengths (what do I feel comfortable with?) and learning needs (where are my edges?) followed by peer reflection on the experience of being a participant.
 We encourage you to practice mindful speaking and mindful listening, and share feedback with kindness, and compassion, in the same way as you would like to receive support.

 Honoring confidentiality, vulnerability and mutual respect allows us to create a safe space for whatever arises during the teaching practicals.
 We have found that it can be tremendously helpful to share so we can see that we are not alone!

-MNCF SiTT peer teaching group membership can demonstrate ongoing commitment, continued development and adherence to good practice.
-If you attend regularly you can apply to use the SiTT logo on your documentation.
+Peer teaching group membership can also demonstrate ongoing commitment, continued development and adherence to good practice.

 If you have any questions, please email us at email@example.com.